Linuxfabrik/monitoring-plugins/check-plugins/kvm-volume/README.md

 far the promises exceed the storage underneath.
 Handing out more than there is is what thin provisioning is for, and it is safe only for as long as the volumes stay unfilled, so this is the number that says how much room is left for that to happen.
+Several pools commonly share one filesystem, and the promises they make are added up and judged once per filesystem rather than once per pool.
 Alerts if the promises exceed the storage by more than the thresholds allow, which are unset by default because only the administrator knows how far their storage may be oversubscribed.
 Supports extended reporting via --lengthy.
 Runs without root or sudo.